aayushdhiman/assembly-calculator/README.md

-# Assignment 2: A Calculator in Assembly
+# A Calculator in Assembly

-This is your starter code repo for Assignment 2.
-Please see the corresponding description on our website under [Assignments](https://course.ccs.neu.edu/cs3650f22/hw.html).
+Built from starter code for a systems class.
+Acts exactly as the title implies: it is a basic calculator created in assembly.